Brandochili/CS207_Maker_Project/README.md

 # Repository Contents:
 - ino: This is where you will find the code for the Arduino
--image: This is where you will find images for thee project at various stages
+- image: This is where you will find images for thee project at various stages

 # Bill of Materials:
 - 1 x Raspberry Pi B